 - Customers were unable to find information about loyalty membership-related services from the self-service portal; adding this information reduced call volume by 5%.

 You could say that the issues that customers can have with using a self-service portal are not big enough to warrant taking any action.
-But as the above examples show, making minor changes has proven to lead to significant reductions in call volumes for our clients.
+The examples above show the difference.
+Making minor changes has proven to lead to significant reductions in call volumes for our clients.

 A user-friendly customer self-service portal means fewer calls, lower costs and happier customers.

-What’s more, when simple fixes have been implemented, customer service agents have more time to focus on upselling and helping those customers that really need it.
+Once the product owners have organized the fixes into the system, they can feel the change.
+Customer service agents have more time to focus on upselling and helping those customers that really need it.

 Read more about how Feelingstream can increase efficiency.